hellsaur/project2/README.md

 ## Initial thoughts on game structure

-My idea is to use a superhero api so i can have all superheroes there are and make an edit in one of my views where the user can find a super hero and type in the last location he saw that particular superhero at. maybe add a list of superheroes this particular user likes in the index page.
+My idea is to use a superhero api so i can have all superheroes there are and make an edit in one of my views where the user can find a super hero and type in the last location he/she saw that particular superhero last.
+Also add a list of superheroes that people have sighted with a location button where the user can input the location where they saw that particular superhero.

 ## Phases of Completion
-when one racer wins, a pop up of the racer will show up saying he won the race.

  day 1: pseudocode + api functionality.